 There will be penalty ( Negative Marking ) for wrong answers marked by a candidate in the objective type question papers.

 - There are four alternatives for the answers to every question.
 For each question for which a wrong answer has been given by the candidate, one third ( 0.33 ) of the marks assigned to that question will be deducted as penalty.

 - If a candidate gives more than one answer, it will be treated as a wrong answer even if one of the given answers happens to be correct and there will be same penalty as above for that question.

 - If a question is left blank i.e. no answer is given by the candidate, there will be no penalty for that question.

 Candidates are not permitted to use calculators for answering objective type papers.
 They should, therefore not bring the same inside the UPSC Examination Hall.

 (B) Personality Test – ( 100 marks )

-Candidates who qualify in the CMS 2017 Computer based examination will be called for CMS Interview / Personality Test to be conducted by the Union Public Service Commission.
-The Combined Medical Service Interview/ Personality Test will carry 100 marks.
+Candidates who qualify in the computer based examination will be called for Interview / Personality Test to be conducted by the Union Public Service Commission.
+The Interview/ Personality Test will carry 100 marks.

-The CMS interview 2017 for Personality Test will be intended to serve as a supplement to the computer based examination for testing the General Knowledge and ability of the candidates in the fields of their academic study and also in the nature of a personality test to assess the candidate’s intellectual curiosity, critical powers of assimilation, balance of judgment and alertness of mind, ability for social cohesion, integrity of character, initiative and capability for leadership.
+The Interview for Personality Test will be intended to serve as a supplement to the computer based examination for testing the General Knowledge and ability of the candidates in the fields of their academic study and also in the nature of a personality test to assess the candidate’s intellectual curiosity, critical powers of assimilation, balance of judgement and alertness of mind, ability for social cohesion, integrity of character, initiative and capability for leadership.